 by Jodie Renner, editor & author

-The list, with deliberately simplified definitions here, is in alphabetical order and includes some easier words you may know and others you may not be 100% sure of, such as rein/reign, illusion/allusion, oral/aural, cord/chord, pour/pore, compliment/complement, aisle/isle, peddle/pedal, gorilla/guerrilla, exercise/exorcise, and lightning/lightening.
+The list, with deliberately simplified definitions for quick and easy reference, is in alphabetical order and includes some easier words you may know well and other combos you may not be 100% sure of, such as rein/reign, illusion/allusion, oral/aural, cord/chord, pour/pore, it

-accept – take
+accept – to take, receive

-except – all but this
+except – all but this or that one

-affect – to cause change (verb)
+affect (verb) – to cause change

-effect – result of change (noun)
+effect (noun) – the result of change

 aisle – corridor in a store or church